lyon-esport/VR_HEADSET_MANAGER/README.md

 ### Code improvement
 - [ ] [IN TEST] Translate all text (IHM + comments) in [EN] instead of [FR] - To do by IA... [like this](/docs/translation_fr.xml)
-- [ ] Review adb_functions.ps1 to pass device adb object in parameter of all request functions, to allow either USB or Wifi ADB device (Get-HeadsetModel, Get-QuestControllerBatteryStatus, Get-HeadsetBatteryStatus...)
 - [ ] Review all powershell code with PSScriptAnalyzer
+- [x] Review adb_functions.ps1 to pass device adb object in parameter of all request functions, to allow either USB or Wifi ADB device (Get-HeadsetModel, Get-QuestControllerBatteryStatus, Get-HeadsetBatteryStatus...)
+    Note : Implemented for ADB Wifi only, not for USB.

 ---